 Irish hero Michael Collins is still feeling the love of the Irish people 95 years after his death.
 The Big Fella, buried in Glasnevin Cemetery in Dublin, is still getting Valentine’s Day cards.
 Collins was only 31 years old when he was assassinated in an ambush at Beal na Blath, County Cork in 1922.
 Having had his life cut short, the Irish rebel and politician was never given the chance to marry his one true love and fiancee, Kitty Kiernan.

-It appears that romantic Ireland still worships his heroic status, as every Feb 14 the Irish hero receives Valentine's Day wishes in the form of cards and flowers at his graveside from a host of Irish and international women still enchanted by the diplomat and Irish rogue who never grew old.
+It appears that romantic Ireland still worships his heroic status, however, as every February 14 the Irish hero receives Valentine's Day wishes in the form of cards and flowers at his graveside from a host of Irish and international women enchanted by the diplomat and Irish rogue who never grew old.

 The late historian Shane Mac Thomais, of Glasnevin Cemetery and Museum, said the cards were noticed when the museum opened in 2010 but Collins may have been getting love notes well before that.

 In 2014 he told IrishCentral, “They say things like, ‘My darling Mick, love’, lots of x’s things like that.
 I would presume they’re from women, but you never know.”